plapointe6/EspMQTTClient/README.md

 void enableDebuggingMessages(const bool enabled = true)
 ```

 Enable the web updater.
-This will host a simple form that will allow firmware upgrade.
+This will host a simple form that will allow firmware upgrade (using, e.g., the `.bin` file produced by "Export Compiled Binary" in the Arduino IDE's "Sketch" menu).
 Must be set before the first loop() call.
 ```c++
 void enableHTTPWebUpdater(const char* username, const char* password, const char* address = "/");